 Federal Work Study is a federally funded, need based program, which gives students an opportunity for part-time employment, on or off campus.
 Federal Work Study students are not assigned positions.
-Instead, students must apply to and be hired for a job.
+Instead, students must apply to and be hired for a qualified job.
 Work Study Awards are not applied to tuition or related costs.
-Money earned from a Work Study position is paid to students bi-weekly via direct deposit or paper check.
+Money earned from a Work Study position will be paid to students bi-weekly via direct deposit or paper check.

-Federal Work Study allows students to earn money to supplement their education, while gaining meaningful work experience.
+Federal Work Study allows students to earn money to supplement their education while gaining meaningful work experience.
 Students must be enrolled in at least six credits to receive a Federal Work Study award.
 To find out if you qualify, students must complete the Free Application for Federal Student Aid (FAFSA).

 Students who have already been awarded a Financial Aid Package from UW-Green Bay, can view their awards on the Student Information System (SIS).
 If you were awarded Federal Work Study, it would appear in SIS.